-When a patient undergoes IVF treatment, she might produce multiple egg cells (oocytes).
+When a patient undergoes Test Tube Baby treatment, she might produce multiple egg cells (oocytes).
 If fertilized, these eggs cells will develop into embryos.
 In many instances, patients choose to cryopreserve (freeze) their oocytes (egg cell) or the embryos resulting from them.
-Traditional methods of cryopreservation however, tend to harm the structure of cells during the freezing process.
+Traditional methods of cryopreservation, however, tend to harm the structure of cells during the freezing process.
 This reduces the viability of the cells significantly.

 This is where vitrification steps in.
 It is an innovative cryopreservation method that is used to preserve oocytes and embryos.
 The method offers an exceptionally fast rate of cooling (it is 7,000 times faster than slow freezing) and more importantly, does not let ice crystals form within the cells.
 The usual embryo vitrification procedure takes less than 10 minutes.